Sushil811/MoneyMap/README.md

 5. For deployment, I used Infrastructure as Code (IaC).
 I wrote a render.yaml blueprint to define the entire cloud architecture for Render.com.
 This ensures that the frontend, backend, and environment variables are always synced and repeatable across different environments."

-6. The "Challenge & Solution" (The most common question)
+6. The "Challenge & Solution"
-Interviewer: "What was the hardest part of building this?"
-Your Answer: "One challenge was ensuring that the charting components (Recharts) correctly reflected complex financial data across different time periods.
+"One challenge was ensuring that the charting components (Recharts) correctly reflected complex financial data across different time periods.
 I had to design custom backend aggregation pipelines in Mongoose to group income and expense data efficiently so the frontend could render its analytics in real-time without lagging."